Hi there, my name is Kowus Pelser and this is my guide to getting you started in Kayak Fishing.

 Let’s get started with what you will need to buy to get yourself going and hooked into some fish.
 The below list is the starting point of absolute must haves, the numbers references are guesstimates to guide you.
 Don’t hold me to the numbers please, I’ll try keep them as close to accurate as possible.

 The most important factor is actually safety!
 By SAMSA regulations your kayak must be longer than 3m to venture out to sea.
-I’d recommend even longer.
+I’d recommend even longer in the range of 4-5m.
 Another VERY important requirement is the Kayak MUST have a rudder.
 The rudder on a kayak offers steering in easy and tougher windy or current conditions.
 This eliminates majority of the entry level plastic kayaks as they don’t have rudders nor designed to go out to sea (open water).

 So the what Kayak?
 Although there are a couple of Brands available most kayak fishermen end up on a Stealth.
 Stealth have been in the market of designing performance kayaks for a number of years and have brought all of that research and development and moved the technology across to their whole range of fishing kayaks.
 Start out on the correct Kayak!
-And yes as we are the Cape Town agents we are a bit biased but they are the market leader for good reason.
+And yes as we are the Cape Town agents for Stealth so we are a bit biased but they are the market leader for good reason.
+Refer to the bottom of the page to the what not to buy section.

-So again Stealth is the only Brand offering a wide range of Kayaks, all for different applications.
+So again Stealth is the only Brand that doesn’t just make fishing kayaks but also offer a wide range of Kayaks, all for different applications or needs.
 The three Kayaks most people entering the sport looks at, is the Fusion 480, Fisha 500 and the Fisha 555.
 This is purely because all beginners look at stability and these are rated the most stable options, however those models may not necessarily be the best option for you.

-My view for where we, and the majority of guys on our whatsapp group fish most often… I would split the choice into only three options, the Stealth Profisha 575, Fisha 500 and Fisha 555.
-The differentiator between these three would be how often you fish and your weight.
+My view for where we, and the majority of guys on our whatsapp group fish most often… I would split the choice into only four options, the Stealth Profisha 575, Fisha 500, Fisha 555 and the heavier plastic Fusion 480.
+The differentiator between these four would be how often you fish the type of fishing you do and your weight.
 First off if you want to start fishing from the minute you get onto your kayak (day one) and maybe won’t have the opportunity to fish every weekend and get confident about your stability, the 500 would be the perfect option.
 These ski’s are not as fast as a 555 or 575 but they are perfect for newcomers to build that confidence.
 The Fisha 500 is shorter than the 555 thus gives you slightly better manoeuvrability in unfamiliar conditions.
 The 500 and 555 are very similar kayaks with the 555 marginally wider but quite a bit longer giving you some additional speed and stability if you feel you need it.

 For anglers wanting more speed but weighing more than 100kg I would recommend you look at a 555, less than 100kg the 575 would be the ultimate weapon.
 The 555/575 are the fastest options available suitable for the longer distances we sometimes need to paddle to our hunting grounds.
 Also versatile enough to use in calmer waters like estuaries etc. So now you still not 100% sure which kayak is going to be right for you?
 Your choice should depend on what type of fishing you will primarily be doing and where.
 Both Sean and I would happily assess your thinking and guide you based on our experience in making the correct choice.
 This high level summary is also based on the what we see have seen the majority of Kayak Fisherman who fish as often as we do. 😉

 So how much will this cost?
 You have the option to either look for a secondhand kayak or buy a new one.
 For a second had kayak you can expect to pay anything from R8500 – R20 000 depending on accessories included.
-A new Kayak will cost you around R16 000 – R25 000.
+A new Kayak will cost you around R17 000 – R30 000.

 The following are an absolute necessity: